MKagesawa/PCA_Eigenfaces/README.md

 ## Introduction
 I used the [Olivetti face dataset](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html).
-It is included on the repo as "faces.csv"
+It is included in the repo as "faces.csv"

 The data contains 400 face images of size 64 x 64.
 In faces.csv, each row represents a face image.
 The first 64 values